Uplafe/C-Programming/README.md

     return 0;
 }
 ```

-##🔞 Age verification
+🔞 Age Verification

-**Description:**
+Description:
-A program that allows users to identifiy if the age inputed is eligible or underage.
+A program that allows users to identify if the inputted age is eligible or underage.
 ```c
 #include <stdio.h>